miladfarca/arith-compiler/README.md

 flags:
---print-ast          Print the generated Abstract Syntax Tree (AST) --print-reg-aloc     Print allocation and de-allocation of registers --print-code         Print the generated instructions --print-all          Print all the above
+--print-ast          Print the generated Abstract Syntax Tree (AST) --print-ast-json     Print the generated Abstract Syntax Tree (AST) in JSON format --print-reg-aloc     Print allocation and de-allocation of registers --print-code         Print the generated instructions --print-all          Print all the above
---jitless            Interpret the result and do not generated code
+--no-output          Do not print the final output --jitless            Interpret the result and do not generated code --inline             Enter the input as an argument
 ```
 You can do basic arithmetic using calc:
 ```